wmvanvliet/mne_practical_meeg_2025/README.md

-# Material for Practical MEEG workshop using the MNE Software
+# Material for the MNE-Python workshop of Practical MEEG 2022

-More info on the workshop: [http://practicalmeeg2019.org/](http://practicalmeeg2019.org/)
+More info on the workshop: [http://practicalmeeg2022.org/](http://practicalmeeg2022.org/)

-Authors:
+Authors of the material:

+	- Britta Westner, Radboud University Nijmegen, Donders Institute
 	- Alexandre Gramfort, Inria, CEA Neurospin
 	- Denis A. Engemann, Inria, CEA Neurospin

-You will need to [download data](https://owncloud.icm-institute.org/index.php/s/cNu5jmiOhe7Yuoz/download)
+You will need to [download data](TODO)

 You will need also to have installed MNE-Python on your machine.
 See instructions at: https://mne.tools/stable/install/mne_python.html